 During her tenure as Technology Manager and Ergonomic Evaluator for the Department of Philosophy, University of California, Berkeley she began to explore topics about the workplace, how we work and how we move in daily life.
 She continued this train of thought by delving into Aston Kinetics with Judith Aston and Ronnie Oliver.
 In 2010 she spent a year of concentrated research and study with Pilates Master Trainer Elizabeth Larkam through a one-on-one mentorship program in which she pursued her interest in how the feet connect to the core.

-Jennifer is also passionate about teaching dance movement and facilitating Fieldwork workgroups in which artists bring new work and works-in-progress for showing and feedback.
+Jennifer is passionate about teaching exploratory movement and facilitating Fieldwork workgroups in which artists bring new work and works-in-progress for showing and feedback.
+Jennifer has travelled a long and meandering path through the dance, clowning and underground theater scenes.
 She currently studies and practices Butoh and traditional Egyptian and Turkish Romani dance.
-She is grateful and honored to be a part of the Body Mechanics community/family!